Code-Institute-Submissions/Miszamm-MS2/README.md

 # 5. Visual Identity

-- [Free Logo Design](http://freelogodesign.org) for the logo design and stationary
+- [Free Logo Design](http://freelogodesign.org) website was used for the logo design and stationary

 # 6. User Stories